 - Describe the process of relenting, forgiving, grieving, and accepting.

-Counselors: The Continuing Education Program at Beth Israel Deaconess Medical Center, a major teaching hospital of Harvard Medical School continuing education is an NBCC Approved Continuing Provider (ACEP) and may offer NBCC approved clock hours for events that meet NBCC requirements.
-The Weekend Summer Seminars for a maximum of 10 clock hours.
+COUNSELORS: The Continuing Education Program at Beth Israel Deaconess Medical Center, a major teaching hospital of Harvard Medical School continuing education is an NBCC Approved Continuing Provider (ACEP) and may offer NBCC approved clock hours for events that meet NBCC requirements.
+The Week-Long Summer Seminars for a maximum of 15 clock hours and the Weekend Summer Seminars for a maximum of 10 clock hours.
 The ACEP solely is responsible for all aspects of the program.

-Social Workers: For information on the status of the application to the Massachusetts Chapter of the National Association of Social Workers, please call 617-754-1265 or email: email@example.com.
+SOCIAL WORKERS: For information on the status of the application to the Massachusetts Chapter of the Nation

-MARTHA STARK, MD is a Clinical Instructor in Psychiatry at Harvard Medical School and Teaching/Supervising Analyst at the Massachusetts Institute for Psychoanalysis.
+Martha Stark, MD is a Clinical Instructor in Psychiatry at Harvard Medical School and Teaching/Supervising Analyst at the Massachusetts Institute for Psychoanalysis.
 She is an Adjunct Faculty member at the Center for Psychoanalytic Studies at Massachusetts General Hospital and teaches in the Continuing Education Programs at the Massachusetts School of Professional Psychology and the Smith College School for Social Work.
-Dr. Stark is the author of Working with Resistance; A Primer on Working with Resistance; and Modes of Therapeutic Action.
+Dr. Stark is the author of A Primer on Working with Resistance and Modes of Therapeutic Action.